Termination of pregnancy (abortion)

-Around one in three or four Australian women will have an abortion in their lifetime.
+Around one in three or four Australian women or people assigned female at birth will have an abortion in their lifetime.
 Research shows that most Australians support safe and legal abortion.

-There are two ways an abortion can be done: medication and surgery.
+There are two ways an abortion can be provided: medication and surgery.

 Medication termination is available up to 9 weeks of pregnancy.
 Family Planning Tasmania provides medication abortions.

 Surgical termination is provided up to 12-14 weeks of pregnancy in Tasmania.
 Family Planning Tasmania doesn’t provide surgical abortions, but we can refer you to a provider that does.

 If you have decided to have a termination (abortion), please contact Family Planning Tasmania or your GP or other health professional as soon as possible.

 If you are unsure about your decision, contact us to request a non-judgmental and confidential pregnancy counselling appointment (30 minutes with either a doctor or nurse).